rmaicle/latex-templates/guide-doc/00_0_metadata.md

     | Work in Progress.
     | Distribution is authorized to anyone interested with the
-        knowledge that the copy or reproduction they have received may not be the latest version of the work and may contain errors.
+        knowledge that the copy or reproduction they have received may not be the latest version and may contain errors.
 distribution-1: This document is uncontrolled when printed.
 copyright: Copyright \textcopyright\space 2019 by Ricardo I. Maicle
 cc_license_image: true